Payment on Demand: Plot

-Another flashback, and David is taking her to the hospital for the birth of their second child.
-David, now an executive in Swanson's company, announces he has been transferred to San Francisco but wants to buy a little farm within driving distance.
-Joyce, longing for the excitement of city living and eager for her children to have the benefits of living among people who are doing big things, changes his mind.
-Eventually she meets Emily Hedges, and the two, bonded by their social-climbing aspirations, become close friends.
+In another flashback, David takes Joyce to the hospital for the birth of their second child.
+David, now an executive at Swanson's company, announces that he has been transferred to San Francisco but wants to buy a small farm within driving distance.
+Joyce, longing for the excitement of city living, changes his mind.
+She meets fellow social climber Emily Hedges and they become close friends.

-An additional flashback which occurs in the more recent past reveals Robert Townsend, in desperate need of $15,000, arriving at the Ramsey home to request a loan.
-He had refused David’s offers of help for 20 years, but needs him now.
-Joyce tells him David is away on business and won’t be back for 10 days; she is unable to help him.
-Her husband learns of her lie and comes to his former partner's aid; she is furious.
-He accuses Joyce of being callous and breaks off the conversation “before I tell you the truth about yourself.”
+A more recent flashback reveals Bob, in desperate need of $15,000, arriving at the Ramsey home to request a loan.
+He had refused David’s offers of help for 20 years but needs him now.
+Joyce tells him that David is away on business and that she is unable to help him.
+When David learns of her lie and helps Bob, Joyce is furious.

-A return to the present, where David and girl friend Eileen Benson, alone in her apartment, are photographed through a window by the detective Joyce hired.
-He asks Eileen to marry him, to save her reputation, but she says no. During a divorce settlement a few days later, Joyce insists that David fund a joint trust or separate trusts for both their daughters, rejecting the idea that Dee’s marriage will provide security for her.
-She refuses David’s bonded guarantee of what we would call child-support payments; they must become part of the trust(s).
-She also rejects David’s offer of half of everything he owns, in addition to their home, all her personal possessions and jewelry, which are not included in the settlement.
-Both lawyers are shocked—David is offering more than any court would award to her.
-She asks the lawyers to leave them alone.
-She proceeds to demand all of David's assets, threatening to sue him, naming Eileen as correspondent and revealing their infidelity before the world if he does not comply with her demands.
-Appalled, David complies with Joyce's demands and instructs his lawyer to give her anything she wants.
-There is only one more thing to be decided: custody of Martha, who is old enough to choose with which parent she will live.
-Looking up into her father’s eyes, Martha says quietly that she will choose the parent who needs her most—her mother.
+In the present, Joyce's detective photographs David with his mistress Eileen.
+David asks Eileen to marry him to save her reputation, but she refuses.
+During a settlement meeting, Joyce insists that David fund trusts for their daughters, rejecting the idea that her daughter Dee’s marriage will provide security for her.
+She refuses David’s promise of support payments, arguing that they must become part of the trusts.
+When Joyce rejects David’s offer of half of everything he owns, both lawyers are shocked because David is offering more than any court would award to her.
+She demands all of David's assets, threatening to sue him and publicly reveal his infidelity if he refuses to comply with her request.
+David is appalled but complies with Joyce's demands and instructs his lawyer to award her whatever she requests.
+Martha chooses to live with Joyce, who needs her more.